-Young women make healthy use of social mediaFebruary 6th, 2013 in Health
+Young women make healthy use of social mediaFebruary 6, 2013 in Medicine & Health / Health

 Australian researchers are using social media to encourage young women to contribute towards one of Australia's most significant studies on women's health.

 Researchers from The University of Queensland and The University of Newcastle are using Facebook, Tumblr, Twitter and YouTube to recruit Generation Y women from across Australia for the Australian Longitudinal Study on Women's Health (ALSWH).

 Since 1996, the study has collected data from more than 40,000 women who are now in their 30s or older.

 The study findings contribute to knowledge on women's health and wellbeing in Australia and are used to inform health policy.

 UQ ALSWH study director Professor Annette Dobson said they hoped to recruit a new cohort of more than 10,000 women aged between 18 to 23 years old.